Jerusus/discordwebdiplomacy/README.md

 - `d.cookie`: Initiate setup for your user to receive notifications for a webDiplomacy game.
 - `d.remove`: Unsubscribe from notifications for webDiplomacy games.
+- `d.message`: Send an in-game message to another country.

 ## Self-Hosting